yleeyilin/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>

-* Name and Note are compulsory fields that are case-insensitive but space-sensitive.<br>
+* Name and Note are compulsory fields.<br>
+* Name is case-insensitive but space-sensitive <br>
 * Name must be present in Pooch Planner.<br>
+* Note cannot be empty

 </div>